Assessment Tool First Aid Burn Degrees Recovery Prevention Blog Consultation

 STOP the burning process

 Remove from heat source.
 Remove clothing/jewelry near the burn (unless stuck to skin).
-For chemical burns, brush off dry chemicals first.

 2